 4.1 The Annual Governance Statement (AGS) is a statutory document which explains the processes and procedures in place to enable the Authority to carry out its functions effectively, this is supported by the Authority's Local Code of Corporate Governance.
 There have been no significant changes or issues surrounding governance during the current financial year.
-A full copy of the Statements AGS and the Code are available on the Authority's website and can be accessed here.
+A full copy of the Statements AGS and the Code are available on the Authority's website.